 Add comments to the Dockerfile for each environment.

 You can add comments to a Dockerfile like this:

-Do yourself and future colleagues a favor by investing in a well-commented Dockerfile.
-Each section should a have clear heading and comments to explain its purpose and implementation.
+Invest in a well-commented Dockerfile.
+Each section must a have clear heading and comments to explain its purpose and implementation.

 Share responsibility for environment management

-If you have multiple teams or departments doing separate work in Domino, they should be responsible for maintaining their own team-specific environments.
+If you have multiple teams or departments doing separate work in Domino, they must be responsible for maintaining their own team-specific environments.
 Find an advanced user in each team and make him or her a deputy for environment management.
-This person should be responsible for planning and understanding the environments his or her team needs, and should work with you on implementation.
+This person must be responsible for planning and understanding the environments his or her team needs, and must work with you on implementation.
 This reduces the workload of the admins, and ensures that environments are designed by someone with context on what users need.

 Keep global images up-to-date and comprehensive

-You should strive to have global images that cover the majority of users’ needs.
-Users should only need to make minor additions to global environments when creating their own user environments, such as installing a specific version of a package.
+You must strive to have global images that cover the majority of users' needs.
+Users should only have to make minor additions to global environments when creating their own user environments, such as installing a specific version of a package.
 You don’t want a situation where users are re-installing Python or making other major changes, as this will result in a bloated and poorly performing environment.